Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Acknowledgements

 \section{Acknowledgements}

 This work was funded by the Hessian Ministry of Higher Education, Research, Science and the Arts - cluster project Clean Circles.
 Thanks to Reda Kamal for his insightful discussions.
 We thank the Institute of Materials Science at the Technical University Darmstadt for the access to the scanning electron microscope and J. Schmidpeter and P. Neuhäusel in particular for their help during its operation.
+We thank Arne Scholtissek for his valuable input and constructive suggestions that have enhanced this manuscript.
 Parts of this work have been improved grammatically and stylistically using language models, including ChatGPT (OpenAI) and DeepL Write (DeepL SE).
-We thank the Institute for Applied Materials (IAM) at Karlsruhe Institute of Technology (KIT) and R. Pashminehazar in particular for the X-ray computed tomography experiments.